The Practical Kitchen

 "What if," I wondered, "instead of dimpling the focaccia dough and then dolloping the sauce overtop, I spread the sauce on the dough and then dimple it?"

-Surely there was a reason no one else did it this way, I thought.
+Surely there was a reason no other recipes do it this way, I thought.
 But I took a mid-photoshoot risk and spread the sauce on the smooth surface of the dough.
 Then I dimpled the dough, poking my fingers right through the sauce.

 It was messy but the risk was worth it — it was my best focaccia pizza yet!